jmarkowski/webapp-template/README.md

 ## Working in a Flask Shell

-With the containers running, connect to the application:
+With the containers running, there are a couple of ways you can start working within the flask shell:

+1. Using the top-level `command` script.

+        $ ./command app shell

+2. As a command executed in the application container.

         $ docker-compose exec application bash

-From here, you can launch the Flask shell as follows:

-    $ flask shell
+        # flask shell

-This interactive shell will expose variables that may define within the `application/main.py` file.
+The interactive shell will expose variables that may define within the `application/main.py` file.

 See the [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/cli/#open-a-shell)